ISO 21326: 2019

 Rate of repellency

 It is the ratio of the number of live mites in the treated material to the number of live mites in the untreated material.
-It represents the efficacy of repellency of treated materials.
+It represents the efficacy of the repellency of treated materials.

 Rate of suppression of house dust mite reproduction